ikse222/ict302/content/introduction.md

 <hl><i> Ian Sexton </i></hl>

-<p> Hello.
+Hello.
 My name is <b> Ian Sexton </b> and i am from alot of places. i was born in Ohio but i have lived in Raimstien, Germany, then back to Ohio, then finally in Georgetown, Kentucky. i am 20 years old and i go to the University of Kentucky.In one more year i am going to be in the United States Air Force as a 2nd Leiutennant!
-Welcome to my page for ICT 302.</p>
+Welcome to my page for ICT 302.